goggin13/wrestling/readme.md

 - deploy and test

 # Further AddOns
+- animation to tournament show page when you receive more funds
 - make fatalaties an associated object w/avatar
 - upgrade rails
 - prop bets